 Africa is a continent where Democracy is rather nominal instead of practical.
 Autocracy and tyranny seem to be the mode of governance they understand better.
 However, in recent times, good governance is beginning to gain ground in Africa, though at a very slow speed.
 African leaders are becoming increasingly democratic and more accountable to their citizens, and showing more respect for human rights and civil liberties.
 In the same vein, harsh governments are gradually eroding and are being replaced by better ones.
 But the truth remains that the bad eggs still linger – and there are still a number of them.
-An African adage says that when the wind blows, the anus of the chicken would be exposed.
-I’m taking to this platform to expose the hopefully last set of worst leaders we have in Africa right now.
+An African adage says that when the wind blows, the anus of the fowl would be exposed.
+I’m taking to this platform to expose the hopefully last set of worst African Presidents right now.
 Here we go!

 9. Uhuru Kenyatta – Kenya

-The Presidency of Uhuru Kenyatta began on 9 April 2013 after being sworn in as 4th president of Kenya.
+The Presidency of Uhuru Kenyatta began on 9 April 2013 after being sworn in as the 4th president of Kenya.
 He succeeded Mwai Kibaki.
-During his inaugural speech Uhuru promised economic transformation through vision 2030.
-Kenya’s case for democracy is a more than interesting one.
-Its political leaders have endangered the country’s destiny in the name of western style democracy in a bid to actually satisfy their myopic interests.
-His two years of presidency has recorded very poor performance in almost all areas of government.
+During his inaugural speech, Uhuru promised economic transformation through vision 2030.
+Kenya’s case for democracy is an interesting one.
+Its political leaders have endangered the country’s destiny in the name of Western-style democracy in a bid to actually satisfy their myopic interests.
+In his first term as President, he has recorded very poor performance in almost all areas of government.
 Today, Uruhu Kenyatta has not been able to meet expectations.
-Under his watch, Kenyans feel more and more uncertain and hopeless about the future as insecurity, tribalism, public debts, etc, cripple the economy and with Uhuru’s second term victory, Kenya will either look forward to worse or he can fight to do better.
+Under his watch, Kenyans feel more and more uncertain and hopeless about the future as insecurity, tribalism, corruption, public debts, etc, cripple the economy and with Uhuru’s second term victory, Kenya will either look forward to worse or he can fight to do better.

-South Africa, which has the second largest economy in Africa is supposed to be one of the countries where the citizens enjoy a modearte standard of living if not for bad leadership.
+South Africa, which has the second largest economy in Africa is supposed to be one of the countries where the citizens enjoy a moderate standard of living if not for bad leadership.
 President Zuma’s government has plunged from one scandal to the next over the years and the country’s economy is failing to grow despite the never-ending promises of the president.
 In South Africa like in many other African countries, the justice system is being manipulated to favour and protect those at the very top.
 Corruption is at its highest cadre, with the president possibly taking the lead.
 The education system being so fragile cannot get some of the most basic things right.
 Industrial strikes, nepotism and tribalism are becoming the orders to the pitiable detriment of the poor masses.
 The scandal-ridden President is certainly one of the worst African Presidents.

-I don’t think it is an overstatement if I say that to associate Ouattara’s government to democracy is a taboo!
-Mr. Ouattara’s presidency is considered a bloody one following the way he seized power as well as how he has been wielding it.
+It is not an overstatement to say that to associate Ouattara’s government with democracy is a taboo!
+Mr Ouattara’s presidency is considered a bloody one following the way he seized power as well as how he has been wielding it.
 He could not have assumed the office of the presidency without a strong backing of western powers to mention France in this regard.
-The French military forces together with United Nations’ helped to overthrow Laurent Gbagbo, former Ivorian president accused of being a dictator following his refusal to concede defeat when he was alleged to have lost the November 2010 presidential election to then opposition leader and now president of Ivory Coast, Allassane Dramane Ouattara.
+The French military forces together with United Nations’ helped to overthrow Laurent Gbagbo, former Ivorian president accused of being a dictator following his refusal to concede defeat when he was alleged to have lost the November 2010 presidential election to then opposition leader and now president of Ivory Coast, Alassane Dramane Ouattara.